 After working with our clients to customize tools for their needs, Sterling trains the client’s personnel and new hires on how to use the tools effectively across their businesses.
 Sterling is able to use their experience to ensure that clients are using these tools correctly and efficiently which could save you time and money during your medical device development process.
 We are able to offer:

 - Documentation services, including work instructions and standard operating procedures compatible with an existing ISO compliant quality system

 - Training sessions for team members on how to effectively use tools as customized for the client’s business needs and workflows

 - Training sessions for management about reporting and project management

 Why Tool Validation is crucial within a Regulated Industry

 The medical device industry is one of the most heavily regulated industries in the United States due to the risks that users of medical devices can face without proper regulations and requirements, and these circumstances make medical device tool validation one of the most important parts of a medical device’s lifecycle.
-Sterling Medical Devices possesses specialized knowledge of 20 years of industry experience and is very familiar with how FDA/CE regulations and guidelines relate to medical devices.
+Sterling Medical Devices possesses specialized knowledge from industry experience and is very familiar with how FDA/CE regulations and guidelines relate to medical devices.
 In the sector of medical devices, a company’s end product directly effects a patient’s level of safety while using the device.
-This factor makes the transparency of a device’s developmental lifecycle exceedingly important because regulatory agencies (such as the FDA) need to see how defects in the device were handled during the developmental stages, as well as the requirements implemented for potential issues and claims.
+This factor makes the transparency of a device’s developmental lifecycle exceedingly important because regulatory agencies need to see how defects in the device were handled during the developmental stages, as well as the requirements implemented for potential issues and claims.
 The high levels of regulation within the medical device market leaves developers of these products looking for partners that are well-versed in the programs and trials necessary to get their products validated.